stiglers-eponym/BeamerPresenter/README.md

 In Arch Linux you can install `beamerpresenter` or `beamerpresenter-git` from the AUR.
 Note that in these packages by default MuPDF is selected as PDF engine.

 First install the dependencies.
-You need Qt 5 including the multimedia module (which is not available in Qt 6.0).
+You need Qt 5 including the multimedia module.
+Qt 6.2 is tested in a separate branch.
 Additionally you need either the Qt 5 bindings of poppler or the MuPDF C bindings.

 ### Dependencies in Ubuntu 20.04